Darrell Brown (musician): Songwriting

 Brown co-wrote the number 1 hit "You'll Think of Me” by Keith Urban, which won the Grammy Award for Best Male Country Vocal Performance in 2006.
 Brown also co-wrote Urban's smash hit "Raining on Sunday".

 Brown's co-written the hit single for Josh Turner, "Why Don't We Just Dance", was Number #1 on the Billboard Country Charts for four weeks in a row.
 The longest running number 1 single of Josh Turner's career and Turner's first Number 1 single on the Canadian Country Charts.
 "Why Don't We Just Dance" was the Most Played Country Single of The Year in 2010 according to Mediabase.

-John Mayer and Keith Urban recently performed one of Darrell's songs "If Ever I Could Love” on a newly filmed Country Music Television (CMT) Crossroads Television Special for CMT and Brown's songs "Good Friend and a Glass of Wine” and "Nothin' Better to Do” were performed by Joss Stone and LeAnn Rimes on last Year's Crossroad's CMT Special.
+John Mayer and Keith Urban performed one of Darrell's songs "If Ever I Could Love” on (CMT) Crossroads Television Special for CMT and Brown's songs "Good Friend and a Glass of Wine” and "Nothin' Better to Do” were performed by Joss Stone and LeAnn Rimes on Crossroad's CMT Special.